ARCHITECTURAL DICTIONARY | A

 Awning – An external blind of fabric, such as canvas, that can be put up for protection against sun or rain

-Axonometric Projection – Geometrical drawing
+Axonometric Projection – Geometrical drawing in three dimensions.

 Axe – A bricklayer’s hammer